Proton-Utilities/Standard2/docs/README.md

-# Standard2
+# import

-Standard2 is a naming initiative to make custom environments feel more intuitive.
-It's intention is to unify the ex
+`import` is the base function to get all libraries.

 ## How to use

-> `import` is the base function to get all libraries.

 ```typescript
 function import(